-The TRUMPETS are collections of edifying and informative essays of a general nature for Bible-believing Christians.
+The 40 TRUMPETS in Archives A,B,C,D are collections of edifying and informative essays of a general nature for Bible-believing Christians.

 The Trumpets are intended for those who have completed the Age of Reason Bible study – those who already know and understand the material covered in AOR.